 - My dad was entrepreneurial and he was never afraid to extend himself and try something new.

 - I’m a lucky optimist.
-Is it genetic?
+Is this genetic?
 I don’t know, but I’m glad I see the best things in life.

 Anyway, I know many of us believe we make our own luck, but is that really the case?
-In the personal finance blogosphere, we have to believe we are working hard to better ourselves.
+In the personal finance blogosphere, we have to believe that hard work makes a difference.
 If you think it’s all down to blind luck or faith, then there really isn’t much to blog about.

 Yes, I completely agree.
 I’m also sure that wealthy folks have much more opportunities and they are more prepared to take advantage of them.
 Poor folks have to spend a lot of time and effort just to make ends meet.
-They have fewer opportunities and they are rarely prepared to take advantage of them.
-In the end, we probably shouldn’t dwell on whether or not we got the good flip of the coin.
-We just have to do the best with what we started out with and work hard to be more successful.
+They have fewer opportunities and they can’t take advantage of them.
+In the end, we probably shouldn’t dwell on whether we got the good flip of the coin.
+We just have to play the hand we’re dealt and work hard to be more successful.
+Of course, keep an eye open for those opportunities and be ready to take advantage of them.

 What do you think?
 Are you successful and is it due to your hard work and dedication?
 Did you start out with a good hand in this game of life?